-Our general partner may not be removed unless that removal is approved by (i) a majority of the audit and conflicts committee of our general partner and (ii) holders of not less than 662/3% of our outstanding common units, including common units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
+Our general partner may not be removed unless that removal is approved by (i) a majority of the audit and conflicts committee of our general partner and (ii) holders of not less than $66^2/3\%$ of our outstanding common units, including common units held by our general partner and its affiliates, and we receive an opinion of counsel regarding limited liability and tax matters.
 In addition, if our general partner is removed as our general partner under circumstances where cause does not exist and common units held by our general partner and its affiliates are not voted in favor of such removal, our general partner will have the right to convert its general partner interest into common units or to receive cash in exchange for such interests.
-Any removal of this kind is also subject to the approval of a successor general partner by a majority of our outstanding common units by our general partner and its affiliates.
-The ownership of more than 331/3% of the outstanding common units by our general partner and its affiliates of our general partner currently own approximately 26.4% of the outstanding common units.
+Any removal of this kind is also subject to the approval of a successor general partner by a majority of our outstanding common units, including those held by our general partner and its affiliates.
+The ownership of more than $33^1/3\%$ of the outstanding common units by our general partner and its affiliates would give it the practical ability to prevent its removal.
+Affiliates of our general partner currently own approximately 26.4% of the outstanding common units.